* * * * * * * * * * * *

 _ _ _ _ _ _ _ _ _ _

-The 2013 Lexus GS350 AWD starts at $49,000, which squares with Infiniti's M37x and undercuts a Mercedes E350 4-Matic by some $4000.
-Our tester required "only" $9000 in options to be well kitted.
-We didn't even bemoan the absence of the $3,000 Mark Levinson sound system, though we wouldn't have minded the Advanced Guided Parking Assist featured in our recent 2012 Toyota Prius V. If the Lexus GS350 can't quite match an Audi A6 in responsiveness, after a day at the grindstone some execs still prefer their meds.
+The 2013 Lexus GS350 AWD starts at $49,000, which squares with Infiniti’s M37x and undercuts a Mercedes E350 4-Matic by some $4000.
+Our tester required “only” $9000 in options to be well kitted.
+We didn’t miss $3,000 Mark Levinson sound system as much as we wouldn’t minded the Advanced Guided Parking Assist featured in our recent 2012 Toyota Prius V. If the Lexus GS350 can’t quite match an Audi A6 in responsiveness, after a day at the grindstone some execs still prefer their meds.

 Filed under: Lifestyle - Transportation - Automotive - Gallery - Luxury Sports Sedans, Lifestyle - Transportation - Automotive - Reviews - Luxury Executive Sedans, Lifestyle - Transportation - Automotive - Reviews - Luxury Sports Sedans

-Tags: 2013 GS350 Review, 2013 Lexus GS350 Review, Audi A6 competitor, BMW 5 Series competitor, Infiniti M37, Jaguar XF, Lexus GS350 Gallery, Lexus GS350 Review, Luxury Executive Saloon, Luxury Executive Sedan, luxury sports sedan, Mercedes E class competitor
+Tags: 2013 Lexus GS350 Review, Audi A6 competitor, BMW 5 Series competitor, GS 350, images, Infiniti M37, Jaguar XF, Lexus GS 350, Luxury Executive Sedan, luxury sports sedan, Mercedes E class competitor, review, specifications